Why do gender gaps in employment outcomes persist, and what do they mean for individuals, economies & societies?

 Approach

-Research efforts will follow a synergistic multi-pronged approach:
+Research efforts follow a synergistic multi-pronged approach:

-- Ongoing policy engagement: We will engage with in-country policy partners in focal LMICs to inform the questions, methods, results, and policy guidance developed through this project’s research activities, and work with them on research translation and policy application.
+- Policy engagement:Ā We engage with in-country policy partners in focal LMICs to inform the questions, methods, results, and policy guidance developed through this projectās research activities, and work with them on research translation and policy application.
+We also collaborate with multilateral partners engaging in country advisory for growth.Ā

 Research Highlights